 4. Mr. Bharat Nagori, claiming to be partner and authorized signatory of the Respondents filed their written explanation on 15th June, 2018.
-It is alleged that the agreement of the Complainants was validly terminated by Respondents by letter, dated October 28, 2013 and thereafter by letter dated January 13, 2014 and September 29, 2015 for non-payment of instalments of sale consideration.
-The Complainants were delinquent in making payment of their instalments as per third schedule of the agreement.
-Vide letter dated September 29, 2015, the Respondents asked the Complainants to pay outstanding amounts within 15 days, falling which, it was informed that the agreement shall stand terminated.
-In view of termination of the agreement, the Complainants have no locus standil to demand possession and complain on account of delay in possession.
-This complaint is vexatious and mischlevous attempt to extort moneys from the Respondents.
+It is alleged that the agreement of the Complainant was validly terminated by Respondents by letter, dated December 30, 2015 for non-payment of instalments of sale consideration.
+The Complainant was delinquent in making payment of their instalments as per third schedule of the agreement.
+The Respondents demanded a sum of Rs.
+72,91,542/- from Complainant.
+In view of termination of the agreement, the Complainants have no locus standii to demand possession and complain on account of delay in possession.

+This complaint is vexatious and mischievous attempt to extort moneys from the Respondents.

-It is denied that 'D' Wing was not part of sanctioned 5. plan/layout, because it is mentioned in the commencement certificate, dated 20th August, 2011.
+- 5. It is denied that 'D' Wing was not part of sanctioned plan/layout, because it is mentioned in the commencement certificate, dated 20th August, 2011.
 Though 'A' and 'B' Wing is one project, 'C' and 'D' Wing are separate projects separately registered with the RERA Authority.
 'D' Wing is located on a separate plot.
 Purchasers of 'A' and 'B' Wing have nothing to do with 'D' Wing.
 None of their rights were affected due to 'D' Wing.
 The site plan annexed to the agreement gives only the site of 'A' Wing.
 Third party interest has been created in respect of 'D' Wing.
 Construction at the site is in front of 'C' Wing.
 The sanctioned plan requires a road of the width of 12 mtrs.
 No change in the width of the road has been effected.
 Even otherwise, the purchasers have conceded the rights of the Respondents to make required changes in the plans.
 The construction is of the highest quality.
 It is denied that amenities are not as per agreement.
 Delay in completing the project has occurred due to force majure circumstances.
 There were several stop work orders issued by Pune Municipal Corporation.
 There was delay in grant of requisite approvals by statutory authorities.
 Hence the date of possession mentioned in the agreement will not be applicable especially when the Complainants have delayed in making payments.
-Therefore, the complaint deserves to be dismissed.
+Therefore, the complaint deserves to be dismissed: - In addition, there are consolidated written submissions by Respondents filed on 31.06.2018.
+Then written synopsis and rejoinder filed by Complainants on 22.06.2018.
+Then sub rejoinder filed by Respondents on August 9, 2018.